mcarvin8/ava-sf-devops/README.md

 ## Declare Metadata to Deploy

 This org model uses a manifest file (package.xml) to run delta deployments.
-The SFDX git delta plugin will create a package.xml by comparing the changes between the current commit and previous commit.
+The sfdx-git-delta plugin will create a incremental package.xml by comparing the changes between the current commit and previous commit.

-In addition for the validate and deploy jobs, the developer can supply additional metadata to deploy by adding package.xml contents to the merge request description/commit message.
-You can update your GitLab repo settings to include the MR description automatically in merge commit messages.
+In addition for the validate and deploy jobs, the developer can supply additional metadata to deploy by adding `package.xml` contents to the merge request description/commit message.
+You can update your GitLab repo settings to include the MR description automatically in the merge commit message.
 The manual package contents should be in between `<Package>` and `</Package>` tags.

-The sfdx-git-delta package and manual package are combined using the sf-package-combiner plugin to make the final package to deploy.
+The sfdx-git-delta package and commit message package are combined using the sf-package-combiner plugin to make the final package to deploy.

 The destroy job just uses the sfdx-git-delta destructive changes package.